HyperNylium/Management_Panel/README.md

     [3] Musicfile3.mp3<br><br>
     All you need to do is type the number infront of the file name in the given input and wait for your song to launch.
 If `Jarvis` has any problems, he will let you know and return to taking commands shortly after that.<br><br>

-## Upcoming update ideas
-- `Updater.exe` will overwrite all files while updating instead of downloading a `.zip` file
-- Thinking of re-designing `YT_Downloader` into a more terminal style.
-What do you think?

 ## Things to keep in mind
 - The program will automatically detect your computers desktop location (used for `YT_Downloader.py`)<br> For example: `C:\Users\[user]\Desktop)`

-- Please keep in mind that the `Updater.exe` is only for installing the required libraries and small updates.
-The updater gets updates to lol.
-So, i added a "Creators notes" section in the updater.
-If there is a update to the `Updater.exe` it self, no matter what it will tell you.
+- The `Updater.exe` is only for installing the required libraries.

 - The `Updater.exe` file requests [administrator](https://www.digitalcitizen.life/run-as-admin-windows-11/#ftoc-heading-5) privileges to run.
 If you click "No" when prompted, the updater will terminate itself and not run.
 The reason for that is, if you are going to download/install the required python libraries they need to be installed onto your computers PATH.
 Or else the program will have errors such as, crashing, not even launching, not able to find required files and more.<br><br>